Sober Living Resources for Sober Living Homes in Wyoming

 What Are Sober Living Homes?

 Sober living homes are houses where individuals who are pursuing recovery live together and support one another.
 The main requirement of living in a sober living house is that one must remain drug and alcohol-free.
-This rule, and other house rules, help ensure that all residents have access to a clean, sober, safe, and trigger-free environment.
+This rule, and other recovery house rules, help ensure that all residents have access to a clean, sober, safe, and trigger-free environment.
 Living in a sober environment is crucial during early recovery since individuals are especially vulnerable to triggers at this time.

 Sober livings provide support and structure for residents as they work to develop new skills and coping tools.
 Residents work to get to the bottom of any underlying issues that may be driving them to abuse substances.
 Meanwhile, they pursue recovery more broadly: beyond mere abstinence, this means rebuilding their lives.
 Repairing damaged relationships with family members and loved ones, practicing self-care, and beginning new careers are all essential steps that housemates take while living in a sober home.